carlasiles1/Proyecto-Marvel/README.md

 ### What does the Home page do?
 - Displays an introduction to the Marvel timeline.
 - Contains navigation links or buttons to other sections of the app.
-- May include images, banners, or a brief description of Marvel’s chronology.

 ## Project setup
 ```